geo-frontend/nlmaps/packages/nlmaps/README.md

 ## Documentation

-See the top-level readme https://github.com/nlmaps/nlmaps for full documentation.
+See the top-level [README](https://github.com/geo-frontend/nlmaps) for full documentation.